 Disclaimer: I’m a health enthusiast, not a medical professional.
 Content on this website is intended for informational purposes only and is not meant to provide personalized medical advice.
 Please consult them for more information and a licensed professional for personalized recommendations.

-Photo credits: Photo of elderberries growing by Anemone123, others by yours truly 🙂
+Elderberry tea recipe additional photo credits: Photo of elderberries growing by Anemone123, others by yours truly 🙂

 Susannah is a proud garden geek and energy nerd who loves healthy food and natural remedies.
 Her work has appeared in Mother Earth Living, Ensia, Northern Gardener, Sierra, and on numerous websites.
 Her first book, Everything Elderberry, released in September 2020 and has been a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
 Find out more and grab your copy here.